sopherapps/you-hedge/README.md

 ### Design Decisions:

 - Use react and react-router to create a single page application
-- Use gapi to login with google, and make requests to the YouTube data api v3
-- Save auth token in session storage
-- cache YouTube data api requests in session storage for a TTL of upto 5 minutes.
-  This is already being done on the backend.
-The requests had to be shifted to the backend to avoind the exposure of Google API client secrets and API keys.
+- Move all requests sent to YuoTube to [a separate backend](https://github.com/sopherapps/you-hedge-back) to avoid the exposure of Google API client secrets and API keys.
+- Save all data in session storage for the sake of the webOS app
 - Use the YouTube iframe to play the youtube videos themselves

 ### Project Structure

-The project in divided along the main lines of display (`pages`), data persistence (`store`) and backend integration (`client`).
+The project (`src`) is divided along the main lines of display (`pages` and `components`), business logic (`lib`).

 - `pages` folder contains all the pages/screens to be displayed by the app
+- `components` folder contains all reusable reactjs components for the app
-- `dtos` folder contains the Data Transfer Objects used in the application
+- `lib` folder contains the business logic that is separate from display
-- `store` folder contains the interface to the store that stores the app's data
+  - `store.ts` file contains the interface to the store that stores the app's data
-- `client` folder contains the functionality to interface with the backend
+  - `client` folder contains the interface to the back end API
-- `lib` folder contains `components`, common `utils` and common `assets`.
+  - `types` folder contains a number of types that are used in the app
+    - `dtos.ts` contains the types that are actually relevant within the app as data transfer objects
+    - `http.ts` contains a number of types representing HTTP requests and responses as expected from the back end.
+    - `state.ts` contains the separate states the entire app could be in.
+This is separate from the data it will have.
+For example the app behaves differently when authenticated as opposed to when it is not authenticated.

 ## How to Test